Phil-Spiess/Reddit-Word-Tracker/README.md

 # Future Improvements
-In the future, I think a useful addition to the project would be replace the lambda function which cleans and analyzes the text data with a spark job executed on and EMR cluster.
-While with the current volume of data I am processing I dont think this is necessary, however if i were using a larger data source it would become more cost effective than processing it on the single EC2 instance that Lambda functions use.
+In the future, I think a useful addition to the project would be replace the lambda function which cleans and analyzes the text data with a spark job executed on an EMR cluster.
+With the current volume of data I am processing I dont think this is necessary, however if i were using a larger data source it would become more cost effective and less prone to failures than processing it on the single EC2 instance that Lambda functions use.